June, 02 2020 – Module 1

 Admission is subject to the number of places available.

-To apply for this program, please fill out the online application form and send all required documents (indicated in the application form).
+- For Grenoble applicants: please click on the "Apply online" button, fill out the online application form and send all required documents (indicated in the application form).
+Application deadline: April 30, 2020.

 - Welcome event with your fellow participants